 You can also add more toppings to the Mais con Yelo, such as sweet beans, Leche flan, or caramel sauce.

-Sago Samalamig is a refreshing Filipino drink consisting of shaved ice, brown sugar syrup, and sago pearl topping.
+Sago Samalamig is a cool Filipino beverage consisting of shaved ice, brown sugar syrup, and sago pearl topping.

 For those who have not heard about sago, it is a type of starch taken from tropical palms and used to create small ball-shaped pearls.